Article 19.1 Credentials

 The College of Medicine, University of Saskatchewan will pay the fee for educational registration with the College of Physicians and Surgeons of Saskatchewan.
 This payment will relate to educational registration only.

 Article 22.2 University of Saskatchewan

 The College of Medicine will pay the registration fee to the Employer on behalf of all Residents in Royal College and Family Medicine Programs.
 Residents are required to complete registration documentation in accordance with University and College policy and procedures.

 It is understood and agreed by the parties to this Agreement that safe and reasonably secure automobile parking facilities are an important aspect of the provision of efficient services by Residents.
-It is further understood and agreed, pursuant to Article 1.1, that this Agreement cannot bind the Health Authority.
+It is further understood and agreed, pursuant to Article 1.1, that this Agreement cannot bind the SHA.
 Therefore, any issues or disputes regarding the availability or adequacy of Resident parking arrangements shall be referred to the process set out in Article 6.1 so as to achieve timely resolution thereof.